whosonfirst/go-whosonfirst-browser/README.md

 ### Lambda, API Gateway and images

-In order for requests to produce PNG output (rather than a base64 encoded string) you will need to do a few things:
+In order for requests to produce PNG output (rather than a base64 encoded string) you will need to do a few things.
+Even then it's not clear that it will work and I'm uncertain whether it's AWS itself, the way AWS is configure or this code.
+This is what you're _supposed_ to do and... sometimes it works?

 1. Make sure your API Gateway settings list `image/png` as a known and valid binary type: